You want smart political talk without the meltdowns?

 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-So download Verdict with Ted Cruz now, wherever you get your podcasts.
+So down with Verdict with Ted Cruz Now, wherever you get your podcasts.

-All right, news rounds up information overload hour, 800-941-SHAWN, our number.
+All right, news rounds up information overload hour 800-941-Sean, our number, if you want to be a part of the program.

-When I was broadcasting in Huntsville, Alabama, actually Athens, Alabama is where the station was.
+I have known Mo Brooks since 1990 when I was broadcasting in Huntsville, Alabama, actually Athens, Alabama, where the station was.

-I'm still friends with the owner of the station who since sold it, but um Mo used to fill in for me.
+I'm still friends with the owner of the station who since sold it.

 This is from 1990 to 1992.

-He would fill in for me, and he was actually really good at it.
+He would fill in for me and he was actually really good at it.

-By the way, uh Alabama was just voted Huntsville, Alabama was just voted like the best city in America to live in.
+Huntsville, Alabama was just voted like the best city in America to live in.

 It's amazing the growth.

-They've got s it's it's a very cosmopolitan city.
+It's a very cosmopolitan city.

-Um anyway, this is for the runoff tomorrow, and Mo put out this ad.
+And Mo put out this ad.

-Well, the hardest thing about being a political candidate is taking the rocks and knives and arrows uh that are thrown at you.
+Well, the hardest thing about being a political candidate is taking the rocks and knives and arrows that are thrown at you.

 And you know that the accusations are false.

-And you know you've got a fake news media or very biased news media against you, and trying to get the word out to the public as to what the true facts are, so that the public can make a more informed decision about who they really want in public office.
+And trying to get the word out to the public as to what the true facts are so that the public can make a more informed decision about who they really want in public office.

-Really what you are is a vessel for a belief system.
+When you're a candidate, really what you are is a vessel for a belief system.

 And I'm a strong believer in the foundational principles that have combined to make America the greatest nation in world history.